+In this section, we present a novel virtual coordinate system, which depends only on node connectivity and does not rely on real node position.
 Our protocol consists of two phases.
-The first phase is constructing the virtual coordinate system by selecting some specific nodes to be the landmarks of the network.
+The first phase is constructing the virtual coordinate system, called Hexagonal Virtual Coordinate (HVC), by selecting some specific nodes to be the landmarks of the network.
 In the second phase, a routing scheme with the HVC is proposed.